 After the initial consultation, a custom protocol plan will developed based on your dog's situation and needs.
 You will have access to a daily log to track your pup's progress, and have regular feedback from us on the logs.

-Follow-up consultations are 1 hour long .
-It is recommended that you schedule 2 follow-ups to ensure that progress is being made with your dog's issues.
-The price follow-up consultations is $110.
-You get a 1-hour virtual session of our trainer's undivided attention where you will be coached through the protocols established and help determine when your dog is ready for the next steps in said protocols.
+Follow-up consultations are 30 minutes long .
+It is recommended that you schedule 4 follow-ups to ensure that progress is being made with your dog's issues.
+The price for the minimum follow-up consultations is $300.
+You get a 30 minute virtual session of our trainer's undivided attention where you will be coached through the protocols established and help determine when your dog is ready for the next steps in said protocols.

 Behavior issues mean different things to different people.
 For some, these may include things such as getting help with housetraining a dog or puppy, or getting them to stop jumping on people, or chewing on the furniture, or, um, well, showing amorous behavior to any object that crosses their path.